My Account

 Summary

-5. A Final Word on Spouse Abuse
+Final Word on Spouse Abuse

 References

-Subject Index
+Subject

-CE Program
+CE

-A supplemental 6-credit, 60 question continuing education program is available for this book.
-To order the complete program (this book and CE test module, or test module alone if you already have access to this book), go to:
+book.
+To order the complete program (this book and CE test module, or test

-Spouse Abuse: Assessing & Treating Battered Women, Batterers, & Their Children (Second Edition) - CE Program (6 Credits)
+module alone if you already have access to this book), go to: Spouse Abuse: Assessing & Treating Battered Women, Batterers, & Their Children (Second Edition) - CE Program (6 Credits)

 For information about our approved continuing education sponsorships

-and acceptance by state, please click here:
+acceptance by state, please click here: Continuing Education

 About the Authors